 As a doctor, the health of my family and my own is always in my mind.
 I'm always amazed by all the dark chocolate benefits.
 The more I study it, the more I commit to it.
 Take advantage of the season, where everyone is enjoying the right things, and look for the best possible chocolate.

 The research usually starts with a question.
 I started wondering if eating dark chocolate benefits or lowers blood pressure.
+There is a WEBMD article that points towards a benefit.
 If it does that, then it might decrease the risk of a stroke and other cardiovascular diseases.
 This might be a huge step forward for medicine and chocolate as high blood pressure is a significant risk factor for cardiovascular disease.
 High blood pressure contributes to about 50% of unwanted heart events worldwide and 37% of cardiovascular‐related deaths in Western populations.

 It turns out that researchers have been studying this hypothesis for years; because, as we have written before here, chocolate has a high concentration of flavonols.
 These antioxidants are a group of plant metabolites that provide health benefits through cell signaling pathways and beneficial effects.
 Flavonols are present in many fruits and give them their bright colors, and are hypothesized to have a beneficial effect on endothelial (the inner lining of blood vessels) function and protect against cardiovascular disease.